terrafarm/content-library/content/pages/about.md

 # [CSA app](https://terra.farm/)

-Pay farmers up front for seasonal product credits, and keep track of distributions, trades, and donations.
+Pay farmers up-front for seasonal products.
+Trade and donate credits when you have extra.

 # Content Library